verestv/hw8_kafka/README.md

 ## Step 10: Results
-at screenshots folder:
+in screenshots folder:
 `containers.png` - running containers
-`running_programm_and_kafka_cli_output.png` demostration of reading the topic contents using the Kafka console client.
+`running_programm_and_kafka_cli_output.png` - demostration of reading the topic contents using the Kafka console client.